DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 6.md

 sidebar_position: 6
 ---

+Remember our - `type` variable which needs to pass static value like - fire, water, rock, grass, electric, ice, flying, ghost, dark, steel, dragon, poison, fighting etc.

 We've learned how to organize data with structs, but what if a variable can only have specific values?
-Enums come to the rescue!
+Enums come to the rescue to make it more organize.

 #### Enums like Checklists for Your Code